 God designed us all with a need for close personal connections.
 As tiring as it may be, remember that helping your child work to overcome these issues will allow them to develop into adults who have close bonds with others and the capacity to love and be loved.

-Fully accepting their child, having fun together, connecting before correcting, sharing power and learning to manage their own intense emotions will allow the child to trust the parent.
-In addition, if the parent is open, kind and shares their thoughts and feelings, hopefully over time the child will begin to share their internal world with their parents.
+Parents fully accepting their child, having fun together, connecting before correcting, sharing power, and learning to manage their own intense emotions will allow the child to trust the parent.
+In addition, if the parent is open, kind, and shares their thoughts and feelings, hopefully, over time, the child will begin to share their internal world with their parents.

 Brain wiring and personality differences sometimes just need to be accepted.
 At other times, parents can help their child address these secondary issues.
 We will discuss some tips below.

-- Fear of rejection- helping children express their fears, develop an understanding of their past, having the deep love of parents and learning what God says about them are first steps in healing the fear of rejection.
+- Fear of rejection- Helping children express their fears, developing an understanding of their past, having the deep love of parents, and learning what God says about them are first steps in healing the fear of rejection.

-- Anxiety- helping children know their triggers, and learn about emotions is vital in dealing with anxiety.
-In addition, teaching the child how to activate the parasympathetic nervous system and relax the body (through deep breathing or body based relaxation techniques) if there is not a real threat, will allow them to bring online their "thinking brain" and develop new healthy thoughts to replace the anxious ones.
+- Anxiety- Helping children know their triggers and learn about emotions are vital in dealing with anxiety.
+In addition, teaching the child how to activate the parasympathetic nervous system and relax the body (through deep breathing or body-based relaxation techniques) if there is not a real threat will allow them to bring online their "thinking brain" and develop new healthy thoughts to replace the anxious ones.

-- Self-disclosure- modeling and explaining what and who to share the details about themselves will benefit the child.
+- Self-disclosure- Modeling and explaining what and who to share the details about themselves with will benefit the child.

-- Emotional expression- observing and talking about how others express emotion in their facial expressions and body language.
-Asking the child to self-reflect and notice how they are expressing their feelings with their facial expressions and body language.
+- Emotional expression- Observe and talk about how others express emotion in their facial expressions and body language.
+Ask the child to self-reflect and notice how they are expressing their feelings with their facial expressions and body language.
 Do their words and body language match?
 Talking on "Facetime" is a great way to teach this!

-- Values and judgements- helping your child to identify their values and ways of viewing other's behavior while also teaching them to prioritize loving people and extending grace over judging others.
+- Values and judgments- Help your child to identify their values and ways of viewing other's behavior while also teaching them to prioritize loving people and extending grace over judging others.

-- Triggers- helping the child to identify and be aware of triggers and threats to safety.
+- Triggers- Help the child to identify and be aware of triggers and threats to safety.

 God has given each of you some special abilities; be sure to use them to help each other, passing on to others God's many kinds of blessings.
 1 Peter 4:10